Brian Dutton: Bristol Rovers Return

 On 17 March 2022, Dutton returned to League Two side Bristol Rovers in the role of Academy Manager following the departure of Chris Hargreaves.
 In July 2022, Dutton left the club for family reasons.

 Salisbury

 On 14 October 2022, Dutton was appointed manager of one of his former clubs Salisbury following the departure of long-serving manager Steve Claridge.
+Dutton oversaw the remainder of the season with largely the same squad inherited from Claridge, finishing in fifteenth position.
+In his first full season in charge, the club finished in third position, defeating AFC Totton on penalties in the play-off final to earn promotion to the National League South, their first season at the level since the club's reformation.

 Personal life

 Dutton attended Norton College prior to pursuing a national certificate in sport at York College.
 Brian was halfway through completing a National Diploma in Sport at York college before he decided to postpone the qualification and become the first ever footballer from York College Academy to sign professional terms with a league football club.
 His father is the former jockey Dave Dutton who won the 1981 Scottish Grand National.